The World (tarot card): In popular culture

 In the manga JoJo's Bizarre Adventure: Stardust Crusaders, tarot cards are used to name the character's powers, named 'Stands'.
 The main antagonist of Stardust Crusaders, DIO, has a Stand named The World, named after The World card.

-In the video game Persona 5 Royal the protagonist Joker receives The World Arcana during one of the ending cutscenes, mirroring The Fool Arcana he receives in a cutscene near the beginning of the game.
+In the video game series Persona, The World card is one that appears in multiple entries.
+In the games, various characters use beings called 'Persona' in battle with every character and persona being tied to an arcana.
+How the World Card was specifically tied in depends on the game.
+In Revelations: Persona, Persona 2: Innocent Sin, and Persona 2: Eternal Punishment, no character is tied to The World arcana, but are each given a unique arcana, however there are multiple personas who are tied to the card. beginning with Persona 3 what is essentially the inverse happens.
+Each of the protagonist receive The Fool Arcana near the beginning of their games which gets mirrored in the games' climax.
+In Persona 4 and Persona 5 the protagonists receive The World Card to symbolize the end of their journey, but in Persona 3 the protagonist receives the Thoth Deck equivalent that being The Universe.
+On the other hand, next to no persona are tied to The World card, with The Universe having no one.

 In the second season of Mad Men (episode 12 titled "The Mountain King,") the character of Don Draper has his tarot read by his ex-wife Anna.
 Don inquires about The World card, and Anna describes the figure in it as "the soul of the world."
 When Don asks what the card means, Anna responds, "It means the only thing keeping you from being happy is the belief that you are alone."

+In The House of the Dead 4, The World is the codename for the final boss of the game.
+The World is a creation of Caleb Goldman, the antagonist of the second game, who is made to be the ultimate being.
+He uses ice powers as his main forms of attacks.
+In the end, though he continues to evolve after each of his defeats, he is eventually defeated and destroyed by the efforts of AMS agents James Taylor and Kate Green.